Health Insurance Marketplace

 Despite the financial assistance available to consumers purchasing health insurance through the online marketplace, health insurance is still very expensive.

-To help insurers weather this uncertainty and pay for the influx of claims from new customers, in 2017 the New Hampshire Insurance Department proposed a reinsurance program.
+To help insurers weather uncertainty and pay for the influx of claims from new customers, in 2017 the New Hampshire Insurance Department proposed a reinsurance program.
 That program would give payouts to insurance companies to cover the costs of unexpectedly high claims.
 However, the department's application for federal approval of the program was put on hold due to opposition from Gov. Chris Sununu.